 As the Industrial Revolution progressed, so did our use of heavy machinery as tools.
-Machines are now a vital asset to many organisations and they are capable of carrying out a wide range of tasks depending on the industry requirements.
-It’s vitally important to think about safety when working with these machines, especially when working alone, as they are easily capable of causing serious injury:
+Machines are now a vital asset to many organisations.
+They are capable of carrying out a wide range of tasks depending on the industry requirements.
+It’s important to think about safety when working with them, especially when working alone, as they are easily capable of causing serious injury:

 - Body parts can be trapped or drawn into the machine